jenkinsci/bom/README.md

 The UC currently maintains releases for the [past 400 days](https://groups.google.com/g/jenkins-infra/c/LTrRUqkgeQA/m/UmQMD5gDAgAJ) so it is reasonable to retire BOMs for lines older than that, or otherwise when the number of accumulated version overrides becomes large.

-Add the label `full-test` in dangerous-looking PRs to make sure you are running tests in all LTS lines;
-by default tests are only run in the oldest line and weeklies.
-This flag also allows all tests to be run even after some failures are recorded.

 ## Releasing